Stig Linder's Group

 Identification of drugs for treatment of solid tumors.
 Our group works in the field of drug discovery and cancer pharmacology.
 We utilize advanced screening assays to search for novel cancer drug candidates.

-A major focus of our laboratory is to understand the mechanism of action of a novel inhibitor of the ubiquitin-proteasome system recently identified in our laboratory (D'Arcy, Brnjic et al., Nature Medicine 2011).
-This molecule inhibits the USP14/UCHL5 deubiquitinating enzymes of the 19S proteasome.
+A major focus of our laboratory is to understand the mechanism of action of novel inhibitors of the ubiquitin-proteasome system identified in our laboratory (D'Arcy, Brnjic et al., Nature Medicine 2011).
+These molecules inhibit the USP14/UCHL5 deubiquitinating enzymes of the 19S proteasome.
+We and other groups have demonstrated that these compounds show considerable anti-tumor activity is various tumor models.
 Lead-optimization in order to develop a drug for clinical use is ongoing.
 This work is performed in collaboration with Vivolux AB, Uppsala and with Uppsala University.
 We hope that a drug can be developed that can be used to treat multiple myeloma resistant to the proteasome inhibitor Velcade ®.

 We have developed methods to screen for compounds that are effective in inducing cell death of tumor cells grown in 3-D culture (multicellular spheroids).
 The long-term goal is to identify drugs which can be used for treatment of solid tumors.
 We find that compounds effective in 3-D culture generally have hydrophobic properties (Fayad et al., Chem Biol Drug Des.
 2011).
-The mechanisms of action has been solved for some of our screening hits and one compound is close to IND status.
-This compound induces a bioenergetic catastrophe in quiescent tumor cells in hypoxic areas.
+We have shown that compounds that show activity in 3-D models inhibit mitochondrial metabolism and have hypothesized that tumor cells in starved and hypoxic regions have limited capacity for metabolic plasticity (Zhang et al., Nature Communications 2014).
+We are currently testing this hypothesis for the treatment of advanced ovarian cancer.

 Development of therapeutic strategies for quiescent tumor cell populations